Look for the helpers.

 All that pandemic prep hasn’t just led to bare store shelves — it’s also led to a dip in donations for food banks, many of which rely on grocery stores for items.

 Yet another group that’s hard hit by the current crisis?
 More than 520,000 youth who qualify for subsidized meals from schools across Washington state.
-With schools closed through at least April 24, 2020, those kids and their families will have limited access to the breakfast and lunch programs they rely on.
+With schools closed through the end of the academic year, those kids and their families will have limited access to the breakfast and lunch programs they rely on.

 You can help by donating food and hygiene products or even volunteering to deliver items to those in need.
 Contact your local food pantry or school district to ask how you can best contribute.